CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/multiple-server-with-ha/recovery/web-application-server/recover-gateway-from-backup.md

 # {{% param title %}}

 This guide describes how to recover Gateway from a backup.
-This will recovery the flow repositories and the openApi definitions.
-Any recovery need for the web config must be done manually.
+This will recover the flow repositories and the OpenAPI definitions.
+Any recovery needed for the web config must be done manually.

 ### Configure the Recover Script